nicholas22/jpropel-light/README.markdown

 ##Changelog

+####1.0.5: Predicates split up Objects, Strings, Arrays and Iterables classes
+A breaking change for the modularization of predicates

 ####1.0.4: Function1<?, Boolean> became Predicate1<?>
 A breaking change that uses the @Predicate annotation instead of @Function.
 Annotated methods return Predicate1<?> instead of Function1<?, Boolean>